kohkimakimoto/buildsh/README.md

 # buildsh

-Convenient docker powered shell script for building, testing and deploying softwares.
+Buildsh is docker powered shell script that make it easy to run isolated environment for building, testing and deploying softwares.

 ## Installation